devreplay/devreplay/README.md

 # Devreplay

-Devreplay is static analysis tool based on your own proguramming style.
+Devreplay is static analysis tool based on your own proguramming pattern.
-* VS Code version is [here](https://marketplace.visualstudio.com/items?itemName=Ikuyadeu.devreplay)
+* Visual Studio Code for DevReplay is [here](https://marketplace.visualstudio.com/items?itemName=Ikuyadeu.devreplay)
-* GitHub bot version is [here](https://github.com/apps/dev-avatar) (It is old version)
+* GitHub Application for DevReplay is [here](https://github.com/marketplace/dev-replay)
+* Auto pattern generator is [here](https://github.com/Ikuyadeu/review_pattern_gen)

 ## How to use